atlonglastkibet/jav-nairobi/README.md

 ## Objectives

-1. **Evaluate transit equity across Nairobi** by integrating GTFS coverage data with socio-economic and spatial datasets to identify underserved regions and generate an equity scorecard.
+1. **To evaluate transit equity across Nairobi** by integrating GTFS coverage data with socio-economic and spatial datasets to identify underserved regions and generate an equity scorecard.

-2. **Develop and train predictive models (LSTM-based)** to forecast ETA, congestion, and route reliability using GTFS schedules, traffic, and weather data, and compute a composite route ranking.
+2. **To develop and train predictive models (LSTM-based)** to forecast ETA, congestion, and route reliability using GTFS schedules, traffic, and weather data, and compute a composite route ranking.

-3. **Benchmark and deploy the system** by comparing LSTM performance against ARIMA and Prophet baselines, and build a FastAPI backend exposing predictions and rankings through a documented, Dockerized API.
+3. **To benchmark and deploy the system** by comparing LSTM performance against ARIMA and Prophet baselines, and build a FastAPI backend exposing predictions and rankings through a documented, Dockerized API.

-* Prototype a **FastAPI backend** for predictions and route ranking (future integration).

 ## File Structure